NicholasBHubbard/Yabsm/README.md

      The name of the day of the week to take the =weekly= snapshot.
 The value be any of sunday, monday, tuesday, wednesday, thursday, friday, or saturday.
 This setting is only required if =weekly_want=yes=.
+**** weekly_time
+     The time of day to take the =weekly= snapshot.
+This value is a 24 hour time in the form =hh:mm=.
+A leading zero is required for single digit values.
+This setting is only required if =weekly_want=yes=.
 **** weekly_keep
      The number of snapshots to keep for the =weekly= timeframe.
 The value must be a positive integer.
 This setting is only required if =weekly_want=yes=.
 **** monthly_want
      Do you want to take a snapshot at 00:00 on the first of every month?
 The value must be either =yes= or =no=.
 This setting is always required.
+**** monthly_time
+     The time of day to take the =monthly= snapshot.
+This value is a 24 hour time in the form =hh:mm=.
+A leading zero is required for single digit values.
+This setting is only required if =monthly_want=yes=.
 **** monthly_keep
      The number of snapshots to keep for the =monthly= timeframe.
 The value must be a positive integer.
 This setting is only required if